-Cranes play a key role across many industries, but perhaps one of the sectors that most heavily relies on these machines is the container shipping sector.
+Cranes play a key role across many industries, but perhaps one sector that heavily relies on these types of cranes is the container shipping sector.
 Cranes are of utmost importance in the container shipping and logistics industry, where they are used for loading and unloading containers from ships, lorries and railcars.
-Container lifting cranes make the handling of containers faster and more efficient, and reduce the time taken for cargo to reach its destination.
-With the growth of global trade, the demand for shipping container cranes has increased, leading to the development of various types of cranes designed for specific tasks within the container shipping and logistics sector.
+Types of container crane, like lifting cranes, make the handling of containers faster, more efficient and reduces the time taken for cargo to reach its destination.
+With the growth of global trade, the demand for shipping container cranes has increased.
+As a result, a wide range of cranes has been developed to handle the specific tasks within the container shipping and logistics industry.

-In this blog post, we’ll explore the different types of cranes used in container shipping and logistics and how they can be used to effectively move containers.
+In this blog post, we’ll explore the different types of container cranes used in shipping and logistics and how they can be used to move containers safely and effectively.

 Overhead Cranes

-Overhead cranes, also known as bridge cranes, are a common type of shipping container crane, although they are perhaps seen more frequently in industrial manufacturing settings.
-The crane consists of an overhead trolley, which is connected to a hoist.
-The trolley moves along the bridge.
+Overhead cranes, also known as bridge cranes, are a common ship crane type, although they are perhaps spotted more frequently in industrial manufacturing settings.
+The trolley – connected to the hoist – glides along the bridge, allowing the hoist to precisely position loads anywhere within the crane’s coverage area.
 Overhead cranes are typically used for loading and unloading containers from trucks and railcars, as well as for stacking containers.

 Gantry Cranes